sciZer0/7/v/README.md

 the U blockchain is, and will always be, at least **tens of times** more efficient than even the most efficient traditional blockchains, including the Solana blockchain.

-What's more, all Gas Fees received are burned 🔥, and the contributors (devs, validators) are being rewarded thanks to the implementation of the blockchain-inbuilt annual tax with a tiny rate (0.15%) — the rate, in turn, has the potential to constantly be being reduced through democratic voting.
+What's more, all Gas Fees received are burned 🔥, and the contributors (devs, validators) are being rewarded thanks to the implementation of the blockchain-inbuilt annual tax with a tiny rate (0.15%) — the rate, in turn, has the potential to constantly be reduced through democratic voting.

-In despite of the tiny rate of the unnual tax, the U blockchain provides **extremely-generous incentives** to the early blockchain contributors, and also is supposed to provide **highly-generous incentives** to each of its contributors in general in the long run.
+In despite of the tiny rate of the unnual tax, the U blockchain provides

+* **extremely-generous incentives** (automated-donations) to the early blockchain contributors, * **highly-generous incentives** (automated-donations) to each of its contributors.

 As its native token the U blockchain has **the permissionless, cheapest-to-globally-transfer token with powerfully-increasing scarcity**.